Antonio da Sangallo the Younger

 A model of the Apostolic Palace, which was the main project of Bramante during Sangallo's apprenticeship.

 The church of Santa Maria di Loreto near the Trajan's Market in Rome.

 The Villa Farnese in Caprarola; the initial design was by Sangallo and Baldassare Peruzzi.

 San Giovanni dei Fiorentini; Sangallo was responsible for the foundation projecting out into the Tiber.

 View of St. Patrick's Well in Orvieto.

 Antonio da Sangallo the Younger (12 April 1484 – 3 August 1546), also known as Antonio Cordiani, was an Italian architect active during the Renaissance, mainly in Rome and the Papal States.
-One of his most popular projects that he worked on designing is St. Peter's Basilica in the Vatican City.
-He was also an engineer who worked on restoring several buildings.
+He worked on the design of St. Peter's Basilica in the Vatican City, and was also an engineer who restored several buildings.
 His success was greatly due to his contracts with renowned artists during his time.
 Sangallo died in Terni, Italy, and was buried in St. Peter’s Basilica.

 Early life and apprenticeship

 Sangallo was born Antonio Cordiani in Florence, the son of Bartolomeo Piccioni.
 His grandfather Francesco Giamberti was a woodworker, and his uncles Giuliano and Antonio da Sangallo were noted architects of the time.
 Despite his family ties, Cordiani spent his early life in poverty, resulting from the political and religious turmoil of the fifteenth century.
 At around age twenty, in 1503, young Cordiani followed his uncles to Rome in order to pursue a career in architecture; he ended up taking the name ″Sangallo″ and then becomes known as Antonio da Sangallo (the younger).
 Instead of becoming an apprentice to an artist, his apprenticeship consisted of doing carpentry work.
 After about three years, he began working with Donato Bramante in 1506.

 As an assistant to Bramante, Sangallo prepared a number of sketches due to the disability of his master.
 Bramante valued Sangallo as a draftsman and allowed Sangallo to do the design work for some of his minor projects.
 Due to his success, Sangallo was eventually put in charge of the Passetto di Borgo between the Papal apartments and the Castel Sant'Angelo.
 That particular project was left unfinished, but it left Sangallo with a working reputation as an architect.